InnoDB does not physically remove a row from

 is the maximum number of purge threads permitted.
 The purge system

-automatically adjusts the number of purge threads as necessary.
+automatically adjusts the number of purge threads that are used.

 variable defines the number of undo log pages that purge parses

 and processes in one batch from the history list.
 The default

 value is 300.
 In a multithreaded purge configuration, the

 that number of pages to each purge thread.

 The purge system also frees the undo log pages that are no longer

 required.
 It does so every 128 iterations through the undo logs.